 If you love that reggae skank or just need something to get you away from the bad weather in your life I highly suggest this new breed of NZ reggae, IRIE!

-A studio project turned live stage show, the eight-piece band are purveyors of what they describe as ‘sunshine reggae’.
+A studio project turned live stage show, the 7-piece band are purveyors of what they describe as ‘sunshine reggae’.
 Focused on providing a mid-tempo sound that, while clearly reggae-centric, adds touches of dancehall ragga to its colour.
 It is a sound built around strong vocals, soothing harmonies, catchy hooks, aggressive ragga raps, and feel good riddims (rhythms).

 Together, the members of mixed descent (NZ/Maori/Pacific Island) have decades of experience in the music industry, citing previous careers in hip-hop, R&B, gospel, funk and soul.
 Taking their name from a Ziggy Marley song, Tomorrow People live up to the futuristic allusions it casts, having built their fan base via social media (www.facebook.com/tomorrow.ppl) and demo tracks uploaded to YouTube.
 While they gather their musical influences from Jamaican and Hawaiian artists alike, once combined with their roots in NZ music, they bring a sound that is clean, laid-back and easy on the eardrums.